-Enterprise customers may want the benefit of automated provisioning of users, roles, and team through Active Directory integration while also leveraging Single Sign-On (SSO) authentication through Active Directory Federated Services (AD FS).
+Enterprise customers may benefit from the automated provisioning of users, roles, and team through Active Directory integration while also leveraging Single Sign-On (SSO) authentication through Active Directory Federated Services (AD FS).

 1. Login to the Admin Console and turn on Show Node Structure from Advanced Configuration.

 2. Create a Node to configure for your Bridge and SSO provider beneath the root node.
 Both Bridge and SSO will be activated in this node via the Provisioning tab.

 3. Create a new Role for the node created in step 2.
 This will become the default role that all auto-provisioned users will receive.